Japan Amusement Expo 2024: The Full Recap

 Other

-Elsewhere on Bandai Namco’s own booth, they also had a new installment in their popular Fishing Spirits videmption series.
-Known as They have tried bringing it over on occasion, both in arcades and on console, so perhaps this will get a shot outside Japan too.
+Elsewhere on Bandai Namco’s own booth, they also had a new instalment in their popular Fishing Spirits videmption series.
+They have tried bringing it over on occasion, both in arcades and on console, so perhaps this will get a shot outside Japan too.
 Besides that, there was a big area for their new-style Clena cranes (which also released overseas when they were still known as Clenaflex), and a hefty push of their business sustainability values – e.g. featuring actual Namco amusement center staff helpfully manning the booth.

 The Taiko and Wani Wani Panic kiddie rides we first saw at the AAA and GTI shows in China were there too, though from the looks of things these won’t be released in Japan (despite having Japanese text here).